Tech Content

 1. Low Quality of Collected Data

-When collecting data, the goal is to always collect as much as possible.
-However, if the data collected is of low quality or it doesn’t contribute to a better understanding of any obstacle or problem, it may be obsolete to use.
-High-quality data is easier to process and gets you to answers much faster.
+When collecting data, the goal is to gather information that has relevance and accuracy.
+However, if the data collected is of low quality, incomplete, or doesn't contribute to understanding the problem at hand, it may be counterproductive to use.
+High-quality data is easier to process and leads to more accurate insights.

 2. Different Data Formats